-We have in the past and may in the future derive a significant portion of our net revenue from a relatively limited number of major projects or clients.
-During the years ended December 31, 2011, December 31, 2010 and December 31, 2009 37%, 33% and 27% respectively of our net revenues were derived from our top five clients.
-During the year ended December 31, 2011 13% of our net revenues were derived from one client, with no other client contributing more than 10% of net revenues during this period.
-During the years ended December 31, 2010 and December 31, 2009 no one client contributed more than 10% of net revenues.
-The loss of, or a significant decrease in business from one or more of these key clients could have a material adverse impact on our results of operations.
+The increased use of strategic partnership arrangements in recent years has resulted in a greater proportion of our net revenues being derived from a relatively limited number of customers.
+During the year ended December 31, 2012 48% of our net revenues were derived from our top five customers, with two customers individually contributing more than 10% of our net revenues during the period (18% and 12% respectively).
+No other customer contributed more than 10% of our net revenues during this period.
+During the year ended December 31, 2011 37% of our net revenues were derived from our top five customers, with 13% of our net revenues derived from one customer.
+No other customer contributed more than 10% of net revenues during this period.
+During the year ended December 31, 2010 33% of our net revenues were derived from our top five customers, with no one customer contributing more than 10% of net revenues during this period.
+The loss of, or a significant decrease in business from one or more of these key customers could have a material adverse impact on our results of operations.